FOR undergraduate research assistants

 The lab will be analyzing data from our recently completed and on-going studies for years to come!
 These include:

-• SUPER Brain: SUPER Brain is housed at UNC in collaboration with Dr. Eva Telzer’s lab.
+SUPER Brain: SUPER Brain is housed at UNC in collaboration with Dr. Eva Telzer’s lab and the Winston Center on Technology and Brain Development.
 SUPER Brain is a longitudinal multimodal study (imaging, ecological momentary assessment, behavioral assessment of interoception) in children and adolescents aged 8-12 that is in wave 2 of longitudinal data collection.

 What are you going to work on in the future?